 "I've never said this before, but we don't want your business!"
 Anya shouted after them.
 "Take your lies and money someplace else!"

-"Are you alright?"
+"Are you all right?"
 Joyce hurried over to Tara as the unwelcome visitors left.

 Tara nodded, smiling shakily, clutching Willow for support.
 I stood up to them.
 They didn't take me.
 I'm not a demon and Dad lied.
 Dad knew he was lying.
 He knew- that I was never "cursed" but he still treated me- Tara's knees gave out and she sat heavily on the floor, shaking slightly.